hassaanahmadworkk/website-Pre-Loader/README.md

 ## License

-This preloader template is open-source and available under the [MIT License](LICENSE).
+This preloader template is open-source and available under the